 WHY IT’S A TOP PICK: The Acer Predator XB271HK is perfect for gaming or creative work, take your pick!

-We raved about the Predator X34 when we got a chance to review it in house, and everything that made that screen great is back in spades with the slightly more conservative – but still obscenely powerful – Predator XB271HK.
+We raved about the Predator X34 when we got a chance to review it in-house, and everything that made that screen great is back in spades with the slightly more conservative – but still obscenely powerful – Predator XB271HK.
 And while all the options you’d hope for make an appearance in the XB271HK just as they did in the X34, what sets this screen apart is its 100% accurate color reproduction across sRGB and AdobeRGB color gamut scores that makes for perfect picture quality.
 If the gamer in your life already has a monitor, check out this list for some more of the best gifts for gamers.

 Price: $229.99 | Read Full Review: LG 27MP59G-P | Features: AMD FreeSync, 1ms response time, IPS display